KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 ### Lists, tuples and dictionaries
-**Lists** are a very important type of **sequence**, which in Python are data structures that contain a collection of elements.
+**Lists** are a very important type of **sequence**, which in Python is a type of data structures that contain a collection of elements.
 In the last section, we have generated one such object
 ```python
 ['bread', ' butter', ' flour', ' milk']
 ```